ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Binding the Action (Who) - Any action must be bound to a set of actors.
 A useful trick is grouping then drilling down in hierarchical fashion.
 * Visualising the Action (What) - In terms of deterministic or semi-deterministic framework.
-* Understanding the Context/Rationale (Why) - Past events that caused this reaction, done by putting yourself in their perspective.
+* Understanding the Past Context (Why) - What was the action that this was a reaction to?
+And why?
-* Connecting the Reaction - Connect to future reactions by relevant actors.
+* Projecting the Future Context - Connect to future reactions by relevant actors What reactions will come of this?

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
 Like the Bene Gesserit or Mentat ability to see into the future in Dune.
 It's alot of hard work!